Tuition and fee details

 CSI International Health Plan Fee

 This fee supports health and dental premiums and plan administration.
-More information about the CSI Health Plans are available at
+For information about the insurance plan, visit

 Bus Pass (Brantford only)

 This fee is assessed to all students enrolled in full-time post-secondary and certificate programs at Brantford campus for unlimited travel on Brantford Transit.

 All full-time, fee-paying students at the Cambridge, Kitchener-Doon, and Brantford* campuses must pay this fee, which assists in offsetting the costs of the intercollegiate athletics program, the intramural program and provides access to the Recreation Centre for the academic year.
 Full-time students at other campuses, who are not obliged to pay the compulsory athletic fee, may purchase a student membership at a student rate equal to the athletic fee or buy a day pass.

 Program Services Fee (co-op programs)